vonhraban/docs-1/pages/architecture.md

 ## Plugins

-Plugins are a way of adding additional functionality to the toolkit.
-See the [overview](plugins-toolkit.html).
+Plugins are a way of adding additional functionality to the runtime.
+See the [overview](runtime-plugins.html).

 {% include links.html %}